Jagadeesh-Kmr/Techplement/README.md

 # Project-Details

-Constructed an all-in-one online course selling website, Learnhub App.
+Constructed an all-in-one Online Course Selling website, Learnhub App.

 ● Built pages for Home, courses and Contact with React components, form inputs, and event handlers.